• Current Projects

 Paprika shrub at Continental Deli, which has become somewhat favoritised

 In addition to painting this and other surfaces, I undertook a range of activities in various locations over the last three months.
-I have felt ambivalent and non-compliant regarding posting because I just wanted to do the work and be entertained by the range and locations, but tracking the artmaking process here the reason for this website, because its important to me and itself part of the process; it takes time to make.
-I’ll post later on some recreation.
-Amazing.
+I have felt ambivalent and non-compliant regarding posting because I just wanted to do the work and be entertained by the range and locations, but tracking the artmaking process here the reason for this website, because that is important to me and itself part of the process.
+I’ll post later on recreation which is helpful for me remembering stuff

 Continental Deli Newtown